anpham6/squared/README.md

 ### ALL: Extension Configuration (example: android)

 Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
 Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

-CSS Grid and Flexbox layouts are are for the most part fully supported.
-There is also support for SVG and most of the common floating techniques.

 ```javascript
 <script src="/dist/extensions/android.widget.coordinator.min.js"></script>